 - In the Registered apps pane, you will register each app for each

-supported platform that you want to integrate Google+ services, including
+supported platform that you want to integrate direct app installs.
+If you have

 - If you have additional clients, such as a paid version of your Android app or an iOS app, create OAuth 2.0 client IDs for those apps by registering these apps in this same project as well.
 This grouping enables deep linking to work across your mobile apps if you enable it for your client IDs.